-The software on the support CD-ROM is for Windows 95/NT/2000 and Windows 98.
-The installation procedure differs depending on which Operating System you have, but the automatic installation is now for Win98 only.
+The software on the support CD-ROM is for both Windows 95 and Windows 98.
+The installation procedure differs depending on which Operating System you have.

-Installing under Windows 95/NT/2000
+Installing Under Windows 95/NT/2000

 To install support software for Windows 95/NT/2000 follow this general procedure: